cirosantilli/db/mysql.md

 The output should not contain `t`, since only the temporary table exists now.

-###drop temporary
+### DROP TEMPORARY

 It is preferred to use `DROP TEMPORARY TABLE` instead of just `DROP TABLE` to delete temporary tables because the former only deletes temporary tables, and if there are two tables with the same name it always deletes the temporary one.

 The following output should contain `t`, as `DROP TEMPORARY` targeted the temporary table directly.